projectcontour/contour/design/tls-client-verification.md

 And my reply;

-I have choosen the Envoy defaults for XFCC because I don't know anything about the use in applications.
+I have chosen the Envoy defaults for XFCC because I don't know anything about the use in applications.
 My guess is that the client-certificate hash will is used something like this;